kuenishi/secondsight/README.md

 [1] - [5] are short term TODOs

+## Qs

+- leveldb looks more suitable than bitcask (or much better backend?)

 ## long-term TODESIGN

+- create Solr Schema for secondsight, rather than dynamic schema?
 - Best Representation to understand situation
 - What else data we need?
 - Automatic Prediction?